 Gen X is the first generation to be chasers of work-life balance.
 I have found them to be very hard working but often missed out on promotions and potential because they were never developed in the right way.
 They were typically given very general feedback of, “Do better.”
 “Keep trying.” or nothing at all.
 I found that this group thrives by giving them practical steps to achieve their success.
 Don’t just tell them to do better.
 Tell them how to do better in a tangible way.
 Providing them with time management training and system efficiencies is very well appreciated.
 It shows you care for them outside of the workplace.

 Certainly, a lot of material has been written about this group.
 This group is not nearly as loyal to a brand or company as the previous two generations.
 To engage with this group it’s essential that they feel a sense of purpose and fulfillment in their role and that the company is serving a larger purpose.

-This group typically enjoys and appreciates being a part of a collaborative team and enjoy flexibility in how and where they work.
+This group typically enjoys and appreciates being a part of a collaborative team and enjoys flexibility in how and where they work.
 Trust is key here in allowing non-traditional work practices into the culture if possible.
-I have yet to interact with an organization that went backwards after allowing flexible schedules when it made sense.
+I have yet to interact with an organization that went backward after allowing flexible schedules when it made sense.
 Millennials also appreciate the freedom to try new things.

 This group is just now making a significant impact in the workforce and will continue to grow in influence in the coming years.
-Growing up in a fully digital age has left many of these workers lacking soft skills essential for long term leader success.
-When I spent times with senior leaders for the Leaders of Atlanta podcast many cited this need as they see the newest generation entering the workforce.
+Growing up in a fully digital age has left many of these workers lacking soft skills essential for long-term leader success.
+When I spent time with senior leaders for the Leaders of Atlanta podcast many cited this need as they see the newest generation entering the workforce.